I have three children and seven grandchildren. I worked full time while raising my family. I have been there.

 These simple, easy ideas can help you save big with little effort and little cost.
 In some cases, no costs at all.
 Take just a quick moment to use some of these ideas and watch your energy bills take a nose-dive!

-- Fans that Direct the Heat or Cold Air into another space or room instead of another heater or air conditioner.
+- Fans That Direct the Heat or Cold Air: You want them to direct air into another space or room instead of another heater or air conditioner.

-- Freebies-there are so many freebies out there that you simply have take advantage at least once in a while-search on-line for ideas and check out special deals at stores and restaurants.
+- Freebies: There are so many freebies out there that you simply have to take advantage at least once in a while-search on-line for ideas and check out special deals at stores and restaurants.

 © 2017 Cheryl Simonds